YusufLisawi/42-inception/README.md

 RUN mariadb-install-db --user=mysql --datadir=/var/lib/mysql --skip-test-db
 ```
 - You can use `mysql_install_db` (with older MySQL versions) or `mariadb-install-db`
-mariadb-install-db `initializes` the MariaDB `data directory` and creates the `system tables` in the `mysql database`, if they do not exist.
+- mariadb-install-db `initializes` the MariaDB `data directory` and creates the `system tables` in the `mysql database`, if they do not exist.
 MariaDB uses these tables to manage `privileges`, `roles`, and `plugins`.
-It also uses them to provide the data for the help command in the mariadb client.
+The `--user` option specifies the user account under which the script should be executed, which in this case is mysql.
+The `--datadir` option specifies the directory where the database files will be stored, which in this case is `/var/lib/mysql`.
+The `--skip-test-db` option tells the script not to create a test database.

 mariadb-install-db works by starting MariaDB Server's mysqld process in --bootstrap mode and sending commands to create the system tables and their content.